 Just note that the power consumption is only a rough estimation because it will vary depending on the settings.

-For example, a lower fan speed will most probably will use less power than a medium or higher fan speed.
+For example, a lower fan speed will probably use less power than a medium or higher fan speed.

-Once you know the power consumption, the calculator below can be used to estimate the electricity cost of a ceiling fan over a period of time.
+Once you know the power consumption, the calculator below can estimate the electricity cost of a ceiling fan over time.

 > If your ceiling fan has a power rating of 50 Watts

 > If you use it for 10 hours a day and 220 days per year